TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 You should use an `unless` statement when you want to **not** do something if a condition is `true`, because it can make your code more readable than using `if !true`.

 #### Ternary operator
-The ternary operator is a one line `if; else` statement that can make your code much more concise.
+The ternary operator is a one-line `if; else` statement that can make your code much more concise.

 Its syntax is `conditional statement ? <execute if true> : <execute if false>`.
 You can assign the return value of the expression to a variable.